CH4N9ZY/ch4n9zy.github.io/_includes/services.md

 <ul style="margin:0 0 5px;">
   <li>Co-supervising a PhD student with <a href="http://hubertshum.com/" target="_blank">Hubert P. H. Shum</a> at Durham University</li>
-  <li>Regularly checking and reviewing the student’s logical consistency and adherence to best practices, Actively providing comprehensive support on academic writing, ensuring the work with logical flow, and aligning with scholarly standards, Regularly joining meeting and actively assisting students' scientific discussions to communicate cutting-edge techniques tailored to different academic staff</li>
+  <li>Regularly checking and reviewing the student’s logical consistency and adherence to best practices
+  <li>Actively providing comprehensive support on academic writing, ensuring the work with logical flow, and aligning with scholarly standards</li>
   <li>Two projects lead to two papers.
 One receives minor revision from Computer Graphics Forum and the other is under review.</li>
 </ul>